 Revocable Trusts Work Best When Funded

 The secret to making revocable trusts work best is to fund them.
 That step is necessary to avoid probate and to make it easier for your trusted fiduciary to step in easily if you ever become incapacitated.
-This means retitling assets, whether real estate, bank accounts or investment accounts, in the name of the trust.
+This means retitling assets—whether real estate, bank accounts, or investment accounts—in the name of the trust.
 All too often, attorneys draw up wonderful estate planning documents, advise clients to fund their trusts, and then nothing happens.
 Trusts have no relation to assets that are not retitled.
 However, if you execute a “pour-over” will along with your trust saying that at your death all of your assets will be distributed to your trust, your wishes as to the ultimate distribution of your estate will be carried out.
 You just won’t avoid probate and will not have as good incapacity protection.

-On two occasions in our practice we’ve had estates involving men who created their trusts on their own and didn’t execute wills or fund the trusts.
+On two occasions in our practice, we’ve had estates involving men who created their trusts on their own and didn’t execute wills or fund the trusts.
 The result in one case was that the property went to people the man had intended to disinherit.
-In the other, the heirs at law agreed to follow their father’s wishes even though this meant giving his $1 million house to his girlfriend – generous children.
+In the other, the heirs at law agreed to follow their father’s wishes even though this meant giving his $1 million house to his girlfriend – what generous children.

 To place bank and investment accounts into your trust, you need to retitle them as follows:

 Hillary and Bill as Trustees of The Hillary Revocable Trust created by agreement dated June 26, 2017.

 Depending on the institution, either you will be able to change the name on an existing account or you will need to open a new account in the name of the trust and then transfer the funds.
 The financial institution will probably require a copy of the trust, or at least of the first page and the signature page, as well as signatures of all the trustees.